itrjwyss/qosf_cohort_10_task/advanced_simulation.md

     final_time.append(quantum_circuit.run_circuit())
 ```

-This code is the heart of the simulation, at the `final_time` array will be save the execution time for each simulation (n qubits).
+This code is the heart of the simulation, at the `final_time` array will be saved the execution time for each simulation (n qubits).
 Then is a for loop that will achieve n simulations, up the number of qubits defined.
 Inside the for loop is being created a
 `QuantumCircuit` object to represente the circuit with n qubits.
 Finally is being executed the circuit using the
 `run_circuit (QuantumCircuit)` function and saving the executed time at the `final_time` array.